sptel-iot/sptel-iot-rest-client/README.md

 # sptel-iot-rest-client
 A Simple REST API client based on Node JS to send data to SPTel IoT Platform

-*Install NodeJS in your machine and follow the below steps*
+*Install NodeJS in your machine, Raspberry Pi or any of your IoT gateways and follow the below steps*

 Clone the github repository and change to the project directory